QTM 350 - Data Science Computing

 Finally, we will use GitHub for version control.
 Please create a free account on GitHub and install GitHub Desktop to manage your repositories.
 We will also use Git in the course.
 Git is a distributed version control system that allows you to track changes in your codebase and collaborate with others.
 You can install Git from the official website.

-To help you get started, I have prepared a series of tutorials on how to install Anaconda, Jupyter, PostgreSQL, VS Code, GitHub Copilot, and open a free educational account on GitHub.
-Please follow these tutorials as soon as possible to ensure that you have all the necessary tools for the course.
+To help you get started, I have prepared a series of tutorials on how to install Anaconda, Jupyter, SQLite, VS Code, GitHub Copilot, and open a free educational account on GitHub.
+Please follow these tutorials to ensure that you have all the necessary tools for the course.

 Office Hours

-I am very flexible with office hours, but it is easier to contact me via email.
-Feel free to send me a message any time at danilo.freire@emory.edu, and I will likely reply within a few hours.
+I am very flexible with office hours, and we can schedule an online meeting at any time that works for you.
+Feel free to send me a message at danilo.freire@emory.edu, and I will likely reply within a few hours.
 If you prefer, you can meet me in the afternoon at my office.
-I am in the Department of Quantitative Theory and Methods almost every weekday.
 My office address is in the Psychology and Interdisciplinary Sciences Building, 36 Eagle Row, room 480.
 If possible, please email me before coming to ensure that no two students book the same time slot.

 Academic Integrity